credman0/budgetme-rs/README.md

 ![Screenshot](Screenshot.jpg?raw=true "Screenshot")

 # Usage
-Clone, navigate to the directory, and then install with:
+Precompiled releases are available for Linux and Windows.
+Or, to build it, clone the repository, navigate to the directory, and then install with:

 `cargo install --path .`